Iglesia ni Cristo: International expansion

-In 1965, INC launched its first resettlement and land reform program in Barrio Maligaya, Laur, Nueva Ecija.
-INC started operating a radio station in 1969 while its first television program aired in 1983.
+During the 1970s, INC boasted to have around 2,500 congregations.
+INC started operating a radio station in 1969; its first television program aired in 1983.
 The Ministerial Institute of Development, renamed as "Iglesia ni Cristo (Church Of Christ) School for Ministers", was founded in 1974 in Quiapo, Manila, and moved in Quezon City in 1978.
 In 1971, the INC Central Office building was built in Quezon City.
-In 1984, the 7,000-seat Central Temple was added in the complex.
-The Tabernacle, a multipurpose tent-like building which can accommodate up to 4,000 people, was finished in 1989.
-The complex also includes the New Era University, a tertiary education institution run by INC. Eraño G. Manalo died on August 31, 2009.
+In 1984, the 7,000-seat Central Temple was added to the complex.
+The Tabernacle, a multipurpose tent-like building that can accommodate up to 4,000 people, was finished in 1989.
+The complex also includes the New Era University, a tertiary education institution run and managed by the INC. Eraño G. Manalo died on August 31, 2009.
 His son, Eduardo V. Manalo, succeeded him as executive minister upon his death.

 21st century

+From 2009 to 2024, under the administration of Executive Minister Eduardo V. Manalo, the INC has reportedly built, renovated, or rededicated 4,083 church edifices or houses of worship (kapilya).

-On July 21, 2014, former President Benigno Aquino III and INC executive minister Eduardo V. Manalo led the inauguration of Ciudad de Victoria, a 140-hectare tourism zone in Bocaue and Santa Maria, Bulacan, where the Philippine Arena is also located.
+On July 21, 2014, former President Benigno Aquino III and INC Executive Minister Eduardo V. Manalo led the inauguration of Ciudad de Victoria, a 140-hectare tourism zone in Bocaue and Santa Maria, Bulacan, where the Philippine Arena is also located.
 The Philippine Arena, a 55,000-seat multi-purpose structure owned by the INC, currently holds the Guinness World Record for the largest mixed-used indoor theater.

-Philippine government declared the year 2014 as the "Iglesia ni Cristo Centennial Year" through Proclamation No. 815, whereas, July 27 of the same year was declared as a special non-working holiday to commemorate the 100th founding anniversary of Iglesia ni Cristo.
+The Philippine government declared 2014 the "Iglesia ni Cristo Centennial Year" through Proclamation 815.
+On July 27 of the same year, the government announced a special non-working holiday to commemorate the 100th founding anniversary of Iglesia ni Cristo.